 See information provided in the chapter on financial aid.

 Army ROTC Scholarships

-These competitive scholarships are awarded solely on potential rather than financial need and cover the costs of tuition, fees, and a flat-rate book allowance (of $600 per semester) plus a monthly subsistence allowance of $300 for freshman; $350 sophomores; $450 for juniors; $500 for seniors.
-This allowance is tax-free.
+These competitive scholarships are awarded solely on potential rather than financial need and cover the costs of tuition, fees, and a flat-rate fee for books, supplies and equipment (published annually by HQ USACC) plus a monthly stipend of $420.
 Four-year scholarships are available to designated freshmen, who applied and were selected during their senior year in high school.
 Three and two-year scholarships are available to eligible students, enrolled in the ROTC program.
 Two-year undergraduate or graduate school scholarships are available to students who successfully complete Basic Camp.
 For members of the Army Reserves and National Guard, ROTC has Guaranteed Reserve Forces Duty Scholarships (GRFD) providing the same benefits listed above.

 In an effort to develop maximum leadership qualities among cadets, the following organizations and activities are sponsored by ROTC as an integral part of the Army Cadet Corps: